 From our earliest days on Elizabeth and Walker Streets, Xavier has been marked by courage, resilience, and a deep concern for the education of intelligent, motivated young men of diverse backgrounds and means.

-Beginning on December 3, 2021—the Feast of St. Francis Xavier—and continuing throughout March 12, 2023––the anniversary of the canonizations of Ignatius Loyola and Francis Xavier––we will celebrate Xavier's dodransbicentennial through events, publications, videos, testimonials, and rotating exhibits on this anniversary site.
-For 175 years, Xavier has formed young men to go forth and transform the world for God's greater glory.
+Beginning on December 3, 2021—the Feast of St. Francis Xavier—and ending on March 12, 2023––the anniversary of the canonizations of Ignatius Loyola and Francis Xavier––Xavier celebrated Xavier's dodransbicentennial through events, publications, videos, testimonials, and rotating exhibits on this anniversary site.
+For more than 175 years, Xavier has formed young men to go forth and transform the world for God's greater glory.
 May our mission thrive for another 175 years—and beyond.